Knowledge Hub

 Key terms in franchise agreements

-Franchise agreements typically favour the franchisor, including provisions to monitor the franchisee’s performance, protect the brand and intellectual property, and set limitations on franchise operations.
+Franchise agreements typically favour the franchisor, including provisions to monitor the franchisee’s performance, protect the brand and intellectual property, and limit franchise operations.
 These agreements usually grant franchisees rights to training, guarantees of quality of goods or services, and marketing support.
 They also typically define the conditions for selling the franchise and the terms of the agreement, e.g., options to renew or terminate early.

 Some key terms in a franchise agreement and what they may include are:

 • Exclusive rights in franchising: Franchises may include clauses granting you exclusive rights to operate in a specific territory, preventing competition from other franchisees.
-You’ll need to make sure the franchise agreement clearly defines these rights and the territory boundaries.
+You must ensure the franchise agreement defines these rights and the territory boundaries.

-• Fees: How much you will pay, how and when, and whether interest will be charged on late payment.
+• Fees: This includes the amount you will pay, how and when, and whether interest will be charged on late payment.

 • Franchisor’s initial duties: E.g., to grant you the right to use software, allowing you to use the franchisor’s brand name, and providing support and advice to launch your franchise.